Magnetite and Lodestone

 Use of Magnetite as an Abrasive

-In the past few decades synthetic abrasives have filled many of applications where magnetite was previously used.
+Some finely ground magnetite is also used as an abrasive in waterjet cutting.
+In the past few decades, synthetic abrasives have filled many of the applications where magnetite was previously used.

 Other Uses of Magnetite